muyangren907/flask_tg/readthedocs/concepts/chats-vs-channels.rst

   want to transform it into something where only they can post messages.

-Both the bot API and daxiedewuyu will "concatenate" ``-100`` to the real chat ID so that you can tell at a glance, with just a number, the entity type.
+Both the bot API and django will "concatenate" ``-100`` to the real chat ID so that you can tell at a glance, with just a number, the entity type.

 For example, if you create a new broadcast channel, the real channel ID might be something like `456`.
 If you try printing it from a `message.chat_id` you will see `-1000000000456`.
-This ID helps daxiedewuyu know you're talking about a :tl:`Channel`.
+This ID helps django know you're talking about a :tl:`Channel`.